Improving convergence of volume penalised fluid-solid interactions

-This regime gives the appearance of $\O(\eps^2)$ convergence even for unoptimized masks, but this is only {temporary}, as seen in \cite{Angot1999b}.
+This regime gives the appearance of $\O(\eps^2)$ convergence even for unoptimised masks, but this is only {temporary}, as seen in \cite{AngotPenalizationMethodTake1999}.

 Once the damping is sufficiently large ($1 > \Re^{-1} > \eps > \eta$) the damping length scale $\eps$ always dominates the time scale $\eta$.
 This is the \emph{strong} damping regime (white), for which it is {necessary} to apply mask corrections to promote the convergence to $\O(\eps^2)$.